 NORD gratefully acknowledges Christopher Towe, MD and Bruce Trapnell, MS, MD, Cincinnati Children's Hospital Medical Center, for assistance in the preparation of this report.

 In autoimmune PAP, a feeling of breathlessness (dyspnea) is the most common symptom.
 Most patients develop dyspnea very slowly over time typically noticing it only with activity at first and eventually also at rest.
 As the disease gets worse from the buildup of surfactant, the fingertips can become bluish in color (cyanosis) due to a low level of oxygen in the blood.
 Cough is the next most common symptom.
 This can be a dry cough or a productive cough that produces whitish phlegm (sputum).
 Coughing up phlegm with streaks of blood (hemoptysis), with or without fever, usually indicates that infection is also present.
 Rounding of the fingernails and swelling of the finger tips (clubbing) is not a sign of autoimmune PAP.
 Fatigue, weight loss, chest pain, or a general feeling of ill health (malaise) can also occur.
-Infrequently, secondary infections can occur within or outside the lungs.
-The disease activity over time (natural history) can vary with some patients experiencing life-threatening respiratory failure while about 5 – 7 percent undergo spontaneous improvement.
-About thirty percent of patients do not have any symptoms and the disease is discovered accidentally (incidental).
+Less commonly, secondary infections can occur in or outside the lungs.
+The disease activity over time (natural history) varies among patients with some experiencing life-threatening respiratory failure while others having a ‘smoldering’ or slowly progressing course and others (about 5-7 percent) may undergo spontaneous improvement.
+At any given time, about thirty percent of patients may not have any symptoms and the disease is discovered accidentally (incidental).

-In hereditary PAP, the presentation is similar to that of autoimmune PAP except that it usually develops in children between the ages of 1 and 10 years of age.
+Hereditary PAP is caused by genetic mutations that disrupt the structure of GM-CSF receptors (proteins) on alveolar macrophages, which normally bind GM-CSF and function in an ‘ignition switch’ and ‘car key’ allowing GM-CSF to stimulate these cells.
+The genetic mutations prevent GM-CSF receptors from functioning normally and thus block the effects of GM-CSF on surfactant removal by alvoelar macrophages.
+The clinical presentation of hereditary PAP is similar to that of autoimmune PAP except that it usually develops in children between the ages of 1 and 10 years of age but occasionally occurs in adolescents and older adults.
 The natural history is also similar to that of autoimmune PAP except that spontaneous improvement has not been reported.

 In secondary PAP, the presentation is similar to that of primary PAP but occurs in individuals with another underlying disease (or toxic exposure) known to cause PAP.
 The natural history typically follows the clinical course of the underlying disease.